Forecast error growth: A dynamic-stochastic model: Introduction

-where the cross-covariance terms vanish because $x$ and $x^\dagger$ are independent and identically distributed.
-If $\rho(t)$ converges to a unique invariant measure, that is, $\rho(t)\to\rho_\infty$ as $t\to\infty$, then $\text{Cov}[x(t)]\to C_\infty$, known in climate contexts as the climatological variance.
-When the forecast error reaches the climatological variance, the forecast has lost skill completely, and the forecast with the lowest error is the mean of $\rho_\infty$, with an expected squared error of $\text{tr}(C_\infty)$; see Leith (1974)\cite{leith_theoretical_1974}.
-Additional statistical properties of $e(t)$ can also be considered.
+If $\rho(t)$ converges to a unique invariant measure, that is, $\rho(t)\to\rho_\infty$ as $t\to\infty$, then $\text{Cov}[x(t)]\to C_\infty$, known in meteorological contexts as the climatological variance.
+When the forecast error reaches this climatological variance, the forecast has lost skill completely, and the forecast with the lowest error is the mean of $\rho_\infty$, with an expected squared error of $\text{tr}(C_\infty)$; see Leith (1974)\cite{leith_theoretical_1974}.
+Additional statistical properties of $e(t)$ can also be studied.

-In ensemble prediction, such as that used in NWP\cite{kalnay_historical_2019}, a set of $M$ initial conditions drawn from $\rho_0$, $\{x^{(i)}\}_{i=1}^M$, are evolved in time under the dynamics Eq.~\ref{eq:ds}.
+In ensemble prediction, such as that used nowadays in NWP\cite{kalnay_historical_2019}, a set of $M$ initial conditions drawn from $\rho_0$, $\{x^{(i)}\}_{i=1}^M$, are evolved in time under the dynamics Eq.~\ref{eq:ds}.
 For a perfect ensemble, each ensemble member will be statistically indistinguishable from the true trajectory \cite{palmer_ensemble_2006}.
 Thus, the error of each member will be a sample of the random variable $e(t)$ discussed above.

 The preceding discussion shows that uncertainty in the initial conditions leads naturally to a probabilistic treatment of error growth, even in the case of a deterministic dynamical system where $\Sigma = 0$.
 Moreover, sources of error growth in deterministic systems that may nonetheless be modeled as stochastic include fluctuations in the finite-time Lyapunov exponents\cite{nicolis_probabilistic_1992}, the impact of small and fast scales on large and slow ones, and model error \cite{ehrendorfer_liouville_1994}.
-Other works to take a probabilistic perspective on forecast error growth include Balgovind et al. (1983)\cite{balgovind_stochastic-dynamic_1983}, Benzi and Carnevale (1989)\cite{benzi_possible_1989}, Ehrendorfer (1994)\cite{ehrendorfer_liouville_1994}, Ivanov et al. (1994)\cite{ivanov_prediction_1994}, and Chu and Ivanov (2002)\cite{chu_linear_2002}.
+Other works that took a probabilistic view on forecast error growth include Balgovind et al. (1983)\cite{balgovind_stochastic-dynamic_1983}, Benzi and Carnevale (1989)\cite{benzi_possible_1989}, Ehrendorfer (1994)\cite{ehrendorfer_liouville_1994}, Ivanov et al. (1994)\cite{ivanov_prediction_1994}, and Chu and Ivanov (2002)\cite{chu_linear_2002}.
 Here we do not deal with these sources of error explicitly, but do consider their cumulative effect.